Malte-Kn/coyote48/README.md

 # Coyote48

-This project was build on a privious version and is not Maintained.
+This project was build on a previous version and is not maintained.
+Web-Application Project created as part of a practicum to compare travel by plane and train.

 ng serve with node 14.20 or 16
 ## Development server